Jeffrey Epstein Story Was Killed So It Would Break On Conservative Media, Says Eric Weinstein

 Conservative activist group Project Veritas recently released a video of ABC News journalist Amy Robach caught on a hot mic claiming that she broke the story on convicted sex offender and accused sex trafficker Jeffrey Epstein back in 2015.
-Despite a 2015 interview with Epstein victim Virginia Roberts Giuffre, Robach said that the story was killed by ABC News, which led to a backlash from many.
+Despite a 2015 interview with alleged Epstein victim Virginia Roberts Giuffre, Robach said that the story was killed by ABC News, which led to a backlash from many.

 Podcaster and managing director of Thiel Capital Eric Weinstein, who previously said the Epstein he knew would not have taken his own life, recently took to Twitter to explain what he believes is a mainstream media strategy to discredit stories that go against their narrative.